(Updated March 2019)

 Tickets: $10.00/12 and over, $5.00/children under 12.
 Drink Wristband (optional) $5.00 -21 years & older only (includes beer & wine)

 Hard Rock Cafe– Need somewhere to go after the downtown parade?
-Hard Rock is having their 10th annual GET SHAMROCKED!
+Hard Rock is having their 11th annual GET SHAMROCKED!
 This all ages event starts at 10:00 AM.
-You can head in Cafe or out in the heated tent for all the festivities.
-There will be Live Music by The Hat Guys & The Shannon Rovers along with green beer, Irish grub and jello shots and more.
+I’ve done this without kids, but there were families present early in the day.
+You can head in Cafe (children are only allowed in this area).
+There will be live music, along with green beer, Irish grub and jello shots and more.

-$5 dollar suggested donation to the Hard Rock Heals Foundation
+Additional Details: $5 dollar suggested donation to Misericordia

 Definitely perfect for those little ones with a serious sweet tooth in your family!

 Chief O’Neill’s Pub & Restaurant- Named one of the “Top Ten Irish Pubs in the World” by Irish of the Welcomes magazine, Chief O’Neill’s is very authentic and also, family friendly.
-In fact, we celebrate many special occasions here my family including their father’s day bruch.
-They have several family friendly activities going on all weekend like their Little Leprechaun Family Breakfast Feast (8am – 11:30am).
+In fact, we have celebrated many special occasions here including their father’s day brunch.
+They have several family friendly activities going on all weekend like their Little Leprechaun Family Breakfast Feast.